Stickleback Under the Waterfalls

 Have a wonderful day, and give someone you love a big hug! 🙂

-Posted on August 27, 2016, in Watercolor Paintings and tagged Chinese Brush Painting, drawings, Stickleback Fish Watercolor, Sumi-e: The Art of Japanese Ink Painting, watercolor painting, Yellow Tang Fish.
+Posted on August 27, 2016, in Watercolor Paintings and tagged Chinese Brush Painting, Stickleback Fish Watercolor, Sumi-e: The Art of Japanese Ink Painting, watercolor painting, Yellow Tang Fish.
 Bookmark the permalink.
 6 Comments.